 So you’re now bald and bearded – that’s awesome.
 But this combination works so much better on physically built men who clearly look after their health.

 Bald and ripped looks so much better than bald and chubby.

 Although this isn’t as quick of a fix as the ones above, it’s a great habit to adopt for obvious reasons.
 Physical health tends to manifest itself aesthetically.

 Even a little bit of fat loss can lead to a noticeably more chiseled appearance on the lower part of the face.

 Here are some common head shapes together with some tips for going bald with them.

 Oval Head Shape

 Going bald with an oval head shape is a relatively desirable position to be in.
-The neutral proportions and gradually tapering facial width of an oval head shape lends itself very well to baldness.
+The neutral proportions and gradually tapering facial width of an oval head shape lends themselves very well to baldness.